S&P Global Market Intelligence - GuruFocus.com

 PR Newswire

 NEW YORK, Nov.
-2, 2022 /PRNewswire/ -- Overall M&A activity has slowed considerably in 2022 and the challenges to dealmaking aren't going away, according to a new S&P Global Market Intelligence report released today.
-For the first nine months of 2022, the total value of global M&A is down more than 35% year over year.
-The newly published 2023 M&A Industry Outlook is part of S&P Global Market Intelligence's Big Picture 2023 Outlook Report Series.
+3, 2022 /PRNewswire/ -- Gaming technology will serve as the biggest driving force for the metaverse's evolution in the near term as augmented reality (AR) and virtual reality (VR) hardware enables users to engage in virtual worlds in and outside of work, according to a new S&P Global Market Intelligence report released today.
+The newly published 2023 Technology, Media and Telecommunications (TMT) Industry Outlook is part of S&P Global Market Intelligence's Big Picture 2023 Outlook Report Series.

-The new report highlights key strategic trends expected to impact the overall global M&A environment within selected sectors.
-Depreciating stock prices, rising interest prices, and growing economic uncertainty have all made M&A more difficult.
-Among corporate buyers, large transformational transactions have become less common.
-Many private equity firms have moved to the dealmaking sidelines as they grapple with the higher cost of acquisition financing.
+The new report highlighted implications of the metaverse in gaming and the enterprise, datacenter sustainability amid a worsening energy crisis, and the rise of fintech as a service.
+The report also explores video streaming competition and broadband transformation as forces of disruption in 2023.

-"M&A activity will continue to face near-term headwinds.
-However, given the steep decline in activity it's hard to see dealmaking going any lower in 2023," said Joe Mantone, News Desk Manager at S&P Global Market Intelligence.
-"It may take some time before we see M&A volumes reach 2021 levels but surpassing the 2022 totals shouldn't be a difficult task."
+"The foundational shift of the global economy to a digital footing—a shift that has been underway for over a decade and accelerated during the pandemic—continues.
+This is creating enormous opportunities for new value creation and disruption," said Eric Hanselman, Chief Research Analyst for TMT at S&P Global Market Intelligence.

 Key highlights from the report include:

-- For financial institutions, the drivers of bank M&A activity have not changed as deals offer the opportunity to gain scale and cut costs, but many buyers simply see transactions as less doable.
-Fintech M&A activity followed a similar trend, with depressed valuations in the sector leading to lackluster activity.
+- Rising inflation and cost of living crises may force some consumers to pare back streaming subscriptions, which in turn could prompt the pack chasing Netflix and Disney to focus on profitability instead of scale.

-- The insurance sector's hangover from a two-decade-high amount of dealmaking in 2021 proved particularly acute as the volume of traditional M&A all but evaporated.
-Private equity-backed insurers continue to make their mark on the industry largely through transactions involving the reinsurance of blocks of life and annuity business.
+- By 2030, global pay TV penetration is predicted to slip to 51.2% of residential households, from 57.7% in 2021.
+Moreover, the number of fixed broadband subscribers globally is forecast to hit 1.13 billion by 2023, exceeding the 1.09 billion traditional pay TV subscribers for the first time.

-To request a copy of the 2023 M&A Industry Outlook, please contact [email protected].
+To request a copy of the 2023 Technology, Media & Telecommunications Industry Outlook, please contact [email protected].

 S&P Global Market Intelligence's opinions, quotes, and credit-related and other analyses are statements of opinion as of the date they are expressed and not statements of fact or recommendation to purchase, hold, or sell any securities or to make any investment decisions, and do not address the suitability of any security.